devnull-cz/c-prog-lang/modules/array-intro.md

     sizeof (array) / sizeof (int)
 ```

-- arrays defined as shown are not dynamic and **can not** be resized
+Arrays defined so far are not dynamic and **can not** be resized.

 - try to perform out-of-bounds access.
 What is the threshold for
   behavior change on your system ?
 - why is it not faulting for the one-off error?

 :eyes: [array-out-of-bounds.c](/src/array-out-of-bounds.c)